pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

  - Early detection of certain types of bugs - If code doesn't compile or an automated test fails, the developers are notified and can fix it immediately.
 The sooner these bugs are detected, the easier they are to fix;

- - Eliminate the scramble to integrate just before a big release - The code is constatly merged, so there is no need to do a big merge at the end;
+ - Eliminate the scramble to integrate just before a big release - The code is constantly merged, so there is no need to do a big merge at the end;

  - Makes frequent releases possible - Code is always in a state that can be deployed to production;

- - Makes continous testing possible - Since the code can always be run, QA testers can get their hands on it all throughout the development proccess, not just at the end;
+ - Makes continuous testing possible - Since the code can always be run, QA testers can get their hands on it all throughout the development process, not just at the end;

  - Encourages good coding practices - Frequent commits encourages simple, modular code;

 ## Continuous Delivery and Continuous Deployment

-Continous Delivery is the practice of continously maintaining code in a deployable state.
+Continuous Delivery is the practice of continuously maintaining code in a deployable state.

 This is regardless of whether or not the decision is made to deploy.
 The code is always in a deployable state, meaning the decision to deploy is a business one.

-Continous Deployment is the practice of frequently deploying small code changes to production.
+Continuous Deployment is the practice of frequently deploying small code changes to production.

-While continous elivery  is keeping the code in a deployable state, continuous deployment is actually doing the deployment frequently.
+While continuous delivery  is keeping the code in a deployable state, continuous deployment is actually doing the deployment frequently.

 Some companies that use continuous deployment deploy to production multiple times a day.

 There is no standard for how often you should deploy, but the more often the better.

-With continous deployment, deployments to production are routine and commonplace.
+With continuous deployment, deployments to production are routine and commonplace.
 They are not a big, scary event.

 What does continuous delivery and deployment look like?